-An "amorous relationship" is any dating, romantic, physically intimate or marriage relationship.
+An "amorous relationship" is any dating, romantic, physically intimate, or marriage relationship.

-In cases of a preexisting amorous relationship (i.e., the employee is married and his or her spouse wants to enroll in classes at the College), then the appropriate supervisor or administrator must provide prior approval for a non-employee member of the amorous relationship to participate in educational activities at the College (e.g., before the spouse of an employee takes a course at the College).
+In cases of a preexisting amorous relationship (i.e., the employee is married and his or her spouse wants to enroll in classes at the College), the HRRC will review the condition and provide their decision to the Provost concerning faculty and the Vice President of Finance and Facilities/CFO for staff.
+The appropriate supervisor or administrator must provide prior approval for a non-employee member of the amorous relationship to participate in educational activities at the College (e.g., before the spouse of an employee takes a course at the College).
+The HRRC assessment is presented to the Provost concerning faculty matters and to the Vice President of Finance and Facilities /CFO concerning staff matters for consideration and final resolution.
+The final resolution will be forwarded to the Human Resources Office for appropriate dissemination and filing.

-Any student who believes a faculty or staff member may have violated this policy should report the incident or situation to the Dean of Students or the Provost and Dean of the College.
+Any student who believes a faculty or staff member may have violated this policy should report the incident or situation to the Dean of Students or the Provost.

-Similarly, any faculty and staff member who believes another faculty or staff member may have violated this policy must report the incident or situation to the Human Resources Office or to the Provost and Dean of the College.
+Similarly, any faculty or staff member who believes another faculty or staff member may have violated this policy must report the incident or situation to the Human Resources Office or to the Provost.

 These officials will investigate and attempt to resolve the problem as expeditiously and confidentially as possible.
 Students and faculty and staff members will not be retaliated against, penalized, or discriminated against in any way for reporting such incidents or situations.
-Refer to Appendix 11 Eureka College Whistleblower Policy.
+Refer to Appendix 13 Eureka College Whistleblower Policy.